jbcodeforce/ML-studies/docs/genAI/index.md

 ## Introduction

-Create new content (text, image, music, videos..) from existing ones and the requesting query.
+Generative AI is a new AI deep learning model to create new content (text, image, music, videos..) from existing ones and the requesting query.
 It is powered by Large Language Model, pre-trained on huge amount of documents, using 500B of parameters.

 Large Language Models have several key components.
-The underlying architecture is called a Transformer which uses self-attention mechanisms to weight the significance of different words to understand the context in sequences of data.
+The underlying architecture is called a **Transformer** which uses self-attention mechanisms to weight the significance of different words to understand the context in sequences of data.
 The models are trained on vast amounts (Terabytes) of text data like books, articles, websites etc.
 This helps the model learn grammar, facts, reasoning abilities and even some level of common sense from the content.

 This training has 2 stages: Pre-training where the model attempts to predict the next word in a sentence, and fine tuning where the model can be tuned for specific tasks or content.
 During the pre-training process, the model automatically takes context into account from all this training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.